WhitB43/WhitB43/README.md

 ### About Me

-I would not consider myself an experienced developer.
+<p>I would not consider myself an experienced developer.
 I only know the basics of certain HTML, JS, and CSS coding but I am fairly profiecent in Python coding and Java coding.
 Even though I do not know what I am doing most of the time, I still keep progressing and getting better and better the more I do it.
-So it may take a while, but I am hoping that one day, I'll be a good developer.
+So it may take a while, but I am hoping that one day, I'll be a good developer.</p>

-For my full portfolio, whitb43.github.io/WhitB43/
+<p href="whitb43.github.io/WhitB43">Click Here for Full Portfolio</p>

 ### Skills
 <p align="left">